tgrant59/sunburst-fe-boilerplate/README.md

-# fe-app-boilerplate
+# sunburst-fe-boilerplate
-Top Hat's Frontend Boilerplate App
+React Frontend Boilerplate App

 ## How to use the Boilerplate